-The idea of a savory muffin (or savoury muffins, depending on where you are) has always appealed to me (as do savory scones), and in my mind, it always had cheese.
-Of course.
+The idea of a savory muffin (or savoury muffins, depending on where you are) has always appealed to me (as do savory scones), so I set out to create one.

 I'm a big fan of muffins in general, mostly because they are great fresh and they freeze SO well!
-I usually have a bunch of my favorites (Raisin Bran muffins and Morning Glory muffins) frozen at all times and for a quick grab in the morning.
+I usually have a bunch of my favorites (raisin bran muffins and morning glory muffins) frozen at all times, for a quick grab in the morning.

-- Milk: I use whole milk or low-fat, depending on what I have in the house.
-But you can use any type, even almond milk.
+Milk: I use whole milk or low-fat, depending on what I have in the house.

 Add-ins options